-While researching and thinking about Irish recipes to make this month I made a long list of possibilities, of traditional Irish dishes as well as some of American-Irish dishes.
-Many of the recipes looked to me like they would be really good enjoyed together.
+While looking over lists of traditional Irish dishes as well as some of American-Irish dishes, many of the recipes looked to me like they would be really good put together.
 And that is how this dish came to be.

-This is more of an American-Irish dish, since traditional Irish recipes relied more on lamb, mutton, and pork than on beef.
+This recipe is more American-Irish dish, since traditional Irish recipes rely more on lamb, mutton, and pork than on beef.

 The colcannon comes together in the last hour of cooking time for the beef.
-Instead of boiling the potatoes and cabbage I roast them side-by-side to give them extra flavor.
+Instead of boiling the potatoes and cabbage, they’re roasted side-by-side for extra flavor.

 Once we spooned the Steak & Stout over the top, we found we were gobbling it up fast, frighteningly fast actually because it is so savory and satisfying.
 No good would come of charms in the mash here!